 Clément Bugnon (video)

-This dance performance of company Idem created within the project “Dance and Dramaturgy” and was co-production by the Theatre Sévelin 36.
+This dance performance of company Idem created within the project “Dance and Dramaturgy”.

 Support: Théâtre l’Usine Geneva, Dampfzentrale Bern, Tanzhaus Zürich, Canton of Vaud, The city of Sainte-Croix, LeZartiCirque, Loterie Romande, Prohelvetia, Migros Cultural Percent and SSA (Société Suisse des Auteurs).